-We have recently experienced a period of rapid growth in our business, operations and employee headcount.
-For fiscal years 2020, 2019 and 2018, our total revenue was \$421.7 million, \$267.0 million and \$166.0 million, respectively, representing a 58% and 61% growth rate, respectively.
-We have also significantly increased the size of our customer base from over 3,200 customers as of January 31, 2017 to over 17,000 customers as of January 31, 2020 and we grew from 713 employees as of January 31, 2017 to 1,813 employees as of January 31, 2020.
+We have recently experienced rapid growth in our business, operations and employee headcount.
+For fiscal years 2021, 2020 and 2019, our total revenue was \$590.4 million, \$421.7 million and \$267.0 million, respectively, representing a 40% and 58% growth rate, respectively.
+We have also significantly increased the size of our customer base from over 3,200 customers as of January 31, 2017 to over 24,800 customers as of January 31, 2021 and we grew from 713 employees as of January 31, 2017 to 2,539 employees as of January 31, 2021.
 We expect to continue to expand our operations and employee headcount in the near term.
 Our success will depend in part on our ability to continue to grow and to manage this growth, domestically and internationally, effectively.

-Our recent growth has placed and future growth will continue to place, a significant strain on our management, administrative, operational and financial infrastructure.
+Our recent growth has placed, and future growth will continue to place, a significant strain on our management, administrative, operational and financial infrastructure.
 We will need to continue to improve our operational, financial and management processes and controls and our reporting systems and procedures to manage the expected growth of our operations and personnel, which will require significant expenditures and allocation of valuable management and employee resources.
 If we fail to implement these infrastructure improvements effectively, our ability to ensure uninterrupted operation of key business systems and comply with the rules and regulations that are applicable to public reporting companies will be impaired.
 Further, if we do not effectively manage the growth of our business and operations, the quality of our products and services could suffer, the preservation of our culture, values and entrepreneurial environment may change and we may not be able to adequately address competitive challenges.
 This could impair our ability to attract new customers, retain existing customers and expand their use of our products and services, all of which would adversely affect our brand, overall business, results of operations and financial condition.

-If our security measures, or those of our service providers, are breached or unauthorized access to personal information or otherwise private or proprietary data is otherwise obtained, our software may be perceived as not being secure, customers may reduce or terminate their use of our software and we may face litigation, regulatory investigations, significant liability and reputational damage.
+If our security measures, or those of our service providers, are breached or unauthorized access to personal data or otherwise private or proprietary data is otherwise obtained, our software may be perceived as not being secure, customers may reduce or terminate their use of our software and we may face litigation, regulatory investigations, significant liability and reputational damage.